https://www.conservativereview.com/commentary/2016/09/is-the-treasurys-proposed-ban-of-gold-jewelry-a-sign-of-things-to-come

 T-bills or strip bonds, pay interest income which

-is taxed at your marginal tax rate
+is taxed at your marginal tax rate without any

 preferential tax treatment.